Mail Lists

 The Parameter window opens.

 Click here for more information on this window.
-This is the interface through which code is added to perform a query on the database.
+This tab displays the added criteria for the query on the database.

 The Add/Edit Parameter window opens.